metal-stack-cloud/cli/docs/metal_storage_volume_update.md

 ### Options

 ```
+      --add-label stringArray      adds the volume labels in the form of <key>=<value>
       --bulk-output                when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
   -f, --file string                filename of the create or update request in yaml format, or - for stdin.

                                    Example:
                                    $ metal volume describe volume-1 -o yaml > volume.yaml
                                    $ vi volume.yaml
                                    $ # either via stdin
                                    $ cat volume.yaml | metal volume update <id> -f -
                                    $ # or via file
                                    $ metal volume update <id> -f volume.yaml

                                    the file can also contain multiple documents and perform a bulk operation.

   -h, --help                       help for update
+  -p, --project string             filter by project
-      --labels strings          the volume labels in the form of <key>=<value>
+      --remove-label stringArray   removes the volume labels with the given key
       --skip-security-prompts      skips security prompt for bulk operations
       --timestamps                 when used with --file (bulk operation): prints timestamps in-between the operations
 ```

 ### Options inherited from parent commands